Aypahyo/Aypahyo.github.io/prep/_post/2013-6-29-tictactoe-tested.md

 I write this because during introducing tests I noticed a quite sever programming bug.
 The rules that check if a win condition was triggered had an error.
 Manual testing did not reveal it because manual testing is not as extensive as automated testing.
 I was able to discover the error in a test that screened my TicTacToe for all clickable combinations - something I would never do by hand.

 All clickable combinations in Tic Tac Toe are 255168.
 This number can vary, depending on your definition of how unique a combination has to be.
-I pulled my test numbers from <a title="link to article" href="www.google.de/#q=255168+Tic+Tac+Toe" target="_blank">an article on the web</a>.
+I pulled my test numbers from [an article on the web](www.google.de/#q=255168+Tic+Tac+Toe).
 If you generate all clickable combinations and use them to automatically play the game you should get:
 <ul>
 	<li>0 games ending in zero, one, two, three and four moves.</li>
 	<li>1440 games ending with a winner in 5 moves.</li>